fluencelabs/nox/docs/specification.md

 ### Function invocation

 The client is able to invoke a WebAssembly function and receive the result using a simple `await session.invoke("sum", [5, 3])` statement.
-Internally, this expands to multiple steps.
+Internally, this expands to the multiple steps.

 First, the client sends a transaction to the cluster.
-In addition to the function name and arguments, the transaction also contains the identifier of the client, the client session identifier and the ordering number of this function call within the session.
+In addition to the function name and arguments, the transaction also contains the identifier of the client, the client session identifier and the order number of this function call within the session.
 ```
   {
     "fn": "sum",